witek/tools/README.md

-This repository contains some babashka scripts.
+This repository contains a collection of tools (for (Clojure) developers).

 ---